-Last year we expanded the festival to include filmmakers from throughout the state of Montana.
-We also expanded the length of the festival from 1 to 2 days.
-Most people in Bigfork had never seen a local independent film before, didn't know who the directors or producers were or anything about their movies.
-It was a unique cinematic experience that the audience enjoyed and wanted more of.
-Based on the success of the 2018 festival we’re expanding the festival again so that we can show more indie films and provide an interactive workshop for filmmakers who are able to attend in person.
+Last year we expanded the length of the from 2 to 3 days and added a VIP Lounge.
+We plan to do that again this year.
+Many people in Montana have never seen a local independent film before, don't know who the directors or producers are, or anything about their movies.
+BIFF 2019 was a cinematic experience that the audience enjoyed and wanted more of.
+Based on the success of the 2019 festival we will be showing more indie films and once again providing interactive workshops for both filmmakers and the general public.

-Your film will be judged by a panel of film enthusiasts, local filmmakers and former Hollywood professionals.
-If you live in Montana, or if you've made a film here, submit it for a chance to see it on the big screen, and to perhaps win a cash award.
-We are the only film festival that focuses exclusively on Montana films and filmmaking.
+Your film will be judged by a panel of film enthusiasts and filmmakers.
+If you are a filmmaker that lives in Montana, or if you've made a film here, submit it for a chance to see it on the big screen, and to perhaps win an award.
+BIFF IS THE ONLY FILM FESTIVAL THAT FOCUSES EXCLUSIVELY ON MONTANA FILMS AND MONTANA FILMMAKING.

 First and Second place awards, along with Audience Choice awards, will be announced during BIFF.
 Award winners will be showcased on the BIFF website and BIFF Facebook page.
 Screened films receive recognition through the screening schedule.
-All official selections will receive a digital BIFF laurels file.
+All award winners and official selections receive a digital BIFF laurels file.

-• We encourage submission of shorts, features, documentary, and student films either from Montana filmmakers, or that were made in Montana.
+• We encourage the submission of shorts, features, documentary shorts, documentary features, and student films either from Montana filmmakers or films that are 51% or greater made in Montana.
 Features can be no longer than 120 minutes, shorts no longer than 30 minutes.
-Waiver requests may be submitted for films not meeting BIFF's film length restrictions.
+Waiver requests may be submitted for films not meeting BIFF's film-length restrictions.

 • Complete the entry form.